Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9r6ROgTQ_n4.md

 # [October 13th, 2020 Livestream](../2020-10-13.md)
 ## Q&A: Will you switch to using Unreal Engine 5?
 https://www.youtube.com/watch?v=9r6ROgTQ_n4
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Still a hard no on Unreal Engine 5?](./yt-8SYfoBpGjv4.md) [https://www.youtube.com/watch?v=8SYfoBpGjv4](https://www.youtube.com/watch?v=8SYfoBpGjv4)
+This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Unreal 5 switch, when?](./yt-GudEIWIRltY.md) [https://www.youtube.com/watch?v=GudEIWIRltY](https://www.youtube.com/watch?v=GudEIWIRltY)

 ### Topics